-This section contains some information and resources to support you in using the novel to engage with the learning outcomes in the new English subject specification.
+This section contains some information and resources to support you in using the novel to engage with the learning outcomes in the Junior Cycle English Specification.

 It is 1974.
 The Finnertys, an ordinary, boisterous family of twin brothers Dom and Pat, baby sister Dee, and their parents and grandma, set off from Dublin to their annual summer getaway by the beach.
 The family’s holiday drive is “vivid with fresh grass, diesel fumes, and the crusty-bright smell of the sea.”

 Upon arrival, Pat thinks the cozy house seems shabby, dark, and stale; he knows something is wrong.
 We soon find out what it is; a goblin of sorts is haunting Dom, and Pat is the only one who knows it.
 We share his mounting horror as he watches his brother go where the ghoul leads him, helpless to do anything about it.